-Some personal computer models are equipped from the factory with a CD-ROM drive or a DVD-ROM drive.
-CD-ROM drives and DVD-ROM drives are also sold separately as options.
-CD-ROM drives and DVD-ROM drives are laser products.
+Some personal computer models are equipped from the factory with a CD or DVD drive.
+CD and DVD drives are also sold separately as options.
+CD and DVD drives are laser products.
 These drives are certified in the U.S. to conform to the requirements of the Department of Health and Human Services 21 Code of Federal Regulations (DHHS 21 CFR) Subchapter J for Class 1 laser products.
-Elsewhere, these drives are certified to conform to the requirements of the International Electrotechnical Commission (IEC) 60825-1 and CENELEC EN 60825-1 for Class 1 laser products.
+Elsewhere, these drives are certified to conform to the requirements of the International Electrotechnical Commission (IEC) 60825-1 and CENELEC EN 60 825-1 for Class 1 laser products.

-When a CD-ROM drive or a DVD-ROM drive is installed, note the following handling instructions.
+When a CD or DVD drive is installed, note the following handling instructions.

-Caution
+- Caution